Tags: Ahmedabad, Best Of, Campsite, Eco Tourism, Eco Tourism Campsites of Gujarat, Forest, Gujarat, Idar, Weekend

 The Polo Camp site is located in Vijayanagar taluka of Sabarkantha districts and is near to Vanaj Forest area, Harnav River and Damsite.

-Accommodation and food can also be availed at campsite.
 A point to note, as it’s government entity, you may face hard time arranging accommodation and food.
-Go for homestay option listed below for hassle free stay.
+Go for Polo Resort option mentioned above.

 Apart from the places I mentioned above, there’s no hotel or restaurant in the Polo forest area.
 And that’s good in my opinion.
 Any tourist place is best enjoyable as long as it remains free from commercialization.